You’re no dummy, right?

 - “9 Tips for Starting an Emergency Fund Today” explains how to set and reach an emergency fund goal.

 - Confused about how to straighten out your finances?
-“4 Steps to Prepare for an Income Emergency” tells how to set priorities, especially amidst financial stress.
+“4 Steps to Prepare for an Income Emergency” tells how to set priorities, especially amid financial stress.

-- Find lower credit card rates and higher returns on savings at Money Talks News Solution Center.
+- Find lower credit card rates and higher savings and CD rates at the Money Talks News Solution Center.

 2. Going into debt for purchases that lose value

 Buying a house with a mortgage can be a smart financial move under the right circumstances.
 Why?
-Because you can often count on it appreciating (gaining value) over time.
+Because you can often count on the home appreciating (gaining value) over time.

 But think about your credit card debt.
 What did you buy with that money?
 Do you still have those purchases?
 If so, could you sell them for what you paid?

 Rather than take on debt and outlandish interest payments for items that quickly become worthless, save up and pay cash instead.

 - Cut unnecessary to spend free up cash.
 Here are “21 Items to Cut From Your Budget That You Won’t Even Miss.”

 - Avoid debt by getting a handle on spending.
 We like this tool: “An Easy Way to Track Your Spending and Build Your Savings.”